 In the appeals process, the burden is on the victim to introduce new information that disproves these accusations.
 This new information must be presented in the right way and in the right settings.
 While you’re not required to have a lawyer represent you at the various stages of the hearing and review process described below, very few have the knowledge and experience to successfully represent themselves in these bureaucratic settings, places that insurance company attorneys work in every day.

 The good news is that if you have a legitimate workers’ compensation claim, and follow all the right steps on your initial filing and later appeals, there is a good chance that the workers’ comp system will serve you as it is intended.
 The Frickey Law Firm has extensive experience helping victims of workplace accidents who were wrongfully denied compensation to appeal their denial and receive the benefits they are entitled to.

 If you’ve been hurt while on the job, you need an experienced, proven team in your corner.
-Contact the experienced workers’ compensation attorneys at the Frickey Law Firm today online or at 303-237-7373 to discuss your case for free.
+Contact the accomplished workers’ compensation attorneys at the Frickey Law Firm today to discuss your case for free!
+Click here to send us an email contact form, or call 303-237-7373 to reach our office.
 We proudly serve clients throughout Colorado, including Denver, Boulder and Lakewood.